 Landscape Designer vs. a Landscape Contractor - Part 1

-by Guest on May 2, 2012
+by Guest Post on May 2, 2012

 Please also visit part 2, Landscape Design

-Whether you have a small back yard or an acre estate, the right landscape plan can create an outdoor masterpiece.
+Whether you have a small backyard or an acre estate, the right landscape plan can create an outdoor masterpiece.
 Starting with a professional landscape design enables homeowners to begin their project right, whether they intend to do all the work themselves or hire a professional landscape contractor.
-A designer can help you assess your immediate and long range goals and desires.
+A designer can help you assess your immediate and long-range goals and desires.
 This includes practical suggestions about everything from where to put a patio, what plants should go where, and to what degree of maintenance is involved.

-You may ask why hire a Landscape Designer if I plan to hire a Landscape Contractor who includes this as part of his service? a designer will work with you to design a yard that best meet your needs, lifestyle, preferences, budget and timetable.
+You may ask why hire a Landscape Designer if I plan to hire a Landscape Contractor who includes this as part of his service? a designer will work with you to design a yard that best meets your needs, lifestyle, preferences, budget, and timetable.
 A Landscape Designer doesn't profit from designing more expensive landscapes, so they won't try to convince you to install an elaborate brick patio when a simple brushed concrete one will do.
 Also, when you work with a designer, you own the landscape plan.
 This allows you flexibility.
 This flexibility allows you to hire professionals, or do some or all of it yourself in stages as you can afford it.

 Before contacting a Landscape Designer, you might want to have a basic idea of what you'd like to accomplish, but skilled questioning by the designer to help determine even your hidden wants and needs is a very important part of the process.
-They will discuss the full range of choices and options open to help you make informed choices about Everything from pools and spas, decks and patios, drainage, lighting and irrigation, to trees, shrubs and flowers.
+They will discuss the full range of choices and options open to help you make informed choices about Everything from pools and spas, decks and patios, drainage, lighting, and irrigation, to trees, shrubs and flowers.
 With so many options available, professional guidance can help you make your best choices.

 Consider your everyday usage and setting of the yard / estate.
-Will future growth potential possibilities like children be a consideration when creating your final design.
+Will future growth potential possibilities like children be a consideration when creating your final design?